KaiYan289/RLpapersnote/LLM.md

 ### Survey

-Tool learning with large language models: A survey (2405.17935)
+Tool learning with large language models: A survey (2405.17935) -> see Fig. 1-2 to papers before 2024Q2.

 **Tool Learning with Foundation Models (2304.08354)**